-Living kidney donors, for example, are put through immunological testing (blood type and cross-match compatibility), metabolic-focused testing (to look for issues such as diabetes or high cholesterol), anatomic assessment of the kidneys and their blood flow, screening for transmissible diseases (such as HIV and hepatitis), and cancer screening.
+Living kidney donors, for example, undergo immunological testing (blood type and cross-match compatibility), metabolic-focused testing (to look for issues such as diabetes or high cholesterol), anatomic assessment of the kidneys and their blood flow, and screening for transmissible diseases (such as HIV and hepatitis).